skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 members of the triumvirate defeated, she now became Queen Alidia.
 Her blindness made her fearful and filled her with a lust for vengeance.
 Her injury pained her at all times, no no healer could undo the damage she had suffered.
-She came to hate and despise all Humans for Lorman's betrayal.
+She came to hate and despise all humans for Lorman's betrayal.

 The injury dealt her by Lorman had both stolen her sight and